ngandrass/truenas-spindown-timer/README.md

 _Note: Be sure to select `Command` as `Type`_

+_Note: With FreeNAS-11.3 a `Timeout` was introduced.
+However, the spindown script is never terminated by FreeNAS, regardless of the configured value.
+Therefore, keep `Timeout` at the default value of 10 seconds for now._

 #### Delayed start (i.e. script placed in encrypted pool)
 If you've placed the script at a location that is not available right after boot a delayed start of the spindown timer is required.
 This for example applies to situations where the script is